GUIDE TO MANAGING YOUR SEVERE KNEE ARTHRITIS WITHOUT SURGERY & PAINKILLERS

 By reducing bone-on-bone contact in the knee, Levitation effectively diminishes pain symptoms.
 If you have a misalignment of the knee, the optional pneumatic offloader can be added to Levitation to realign the knee.
 This further reduces pain, improves strength and stability, and diminishes the risk of falling.

-Levitation absorbs energy when you bend your knee and returns that energy as you straighten your leg.
-This assists your natural movement and helps protect your knees, allowing you to stay active longer.
+With its spring hinge, Levitation absorbs energy when you bend your knee and returns that energy as you straighten your leg.
+The amount of energy returned by the spring can be adjusted by the power dial.
 As your strength increases and pain decreases, the power can be dialed back or turned off altogether.

 Benefits of a Spring Loaded vs. standard arthritis knee braces11

 The problem with most conventional (uni-compartment) osteoarthritis braces is that they do not address pain or dysfunction originating in the patellofemoral compartment.
 This is because for a long time X-rays taken from directly in front of the knee were used as a primary way to diagnose osteoarthritis.
 X-rays taken from this angle obscure the patellofemoral compartment, so this type of osteoarthritis was largely left undiagnosed.
 As a result, most of the knee braces designed for people with osteoarthritis focus on reducing the load on the least affected tibiofemoral compartment and redirecting it to the other tibiofemoral compartment.
 This means that most osteoarthritis knee braces are designed to help those with damage done in just one of the tibiofemoral compartments (about 6% of all knee osteoarthritis cases), while a tri-compartment unloader knee brace unloads the whole knee allowing those with damage in more than one compartment (about 94% of cases) to benefit from bracing solutions.

 How do Spring Loaded Knee Braces Work?